Thimphu – The Capital City.

 6. The Folk Heritage Museum:

-This restored building actually replicates a Bhutanese farmhouse from about a century ago.
-This life-like museum provides a glimpse into rural Bhutanese life.
-After the tour, you can enjoy an authentic Bhutanese lunch, with butter tea, chilies, dried meat and the lot at the restaurant there for only Nu 250.
+This old and restored building actually replicates a Bhutanese farm house from about a century ago.
+This life like museum provides a glimpse into rural Bhutanese life.
+You can also enjoy an authentic Bhutanese lunch with butter tea, chilies, dried meat and the lot at the restaurant there.

-Both the museums, opened in 2001, are dedicated to the traditions and lifestyle of Bhutanese.
-While the Textile Museum beautifully displays the Bhutanese garments from the 1600s up to the present, the Folk Heritage Museum delves into portraying the daily life of the rural folk and allows you to examine a traditional Bhutanese home.
+The Folk Heritage museum is dedicated to the traditions and lifestyle of Bhutanese.
+This Museum portrays the daily life of the rural folk and also allows you to examine a traditional Bhutanese home.

 7. National Textile Museum: